Tarsiciosh/EssentialFeed/NOTES.md

 - delete FeedImageDataPresentationAdapter
 - in FeedViewAdapter remove generics from the FeedIamgePresenter [remove unused FeedImagePresenter logic]
+- create typealiases for the adapter to shorten the code (in FeedUIComposer and FeedViewAdapter) [add type aliases to shorten type definitions with generics] [move UIImage creation to a tryMake extension]
 - add EssentialFeedTests/Image Comments Presentation folder (after Image Comments API)
 - create ImageCommentsPresenterTests (copy and paste from FeedPresenterTests)
 - remove the map test replace FeedPresenter to ImageCommentsPresenter and ""